openstack-charmers/openstack-community/README.md

 # Charms

-You can find all of the OpenStack charms for deploying OpenStack on Ubuntu at [jujucharms.com][]; take a look at the [OpenStack solutions][] page for our current reference bundles for OpenStack Liberty.
+You can find all of the OpenStack charms for deploying OpenStack on Ubuntu at [jujucharms.com][].
+Take a look at the [OpenStack solutions][] page for our current reference bundles for OpenStack Liberty.

 If you want to try out the latest development versions of the charms via the charm store from the [OpenStack charmers next][] team.